-Before we start learning about the Java programming language and start talking Class, Object, variables etcetera, we need to talk about code translator.
+Before we start learning about the Java programming language and start talking about Class, Object, variables, etcetera, we need to talk about code translator.

-A code translator is a piece of code that is created by the developer of the programming language.
-We know that we will be writing code in some programming language and that code will make your computer do something.
-That is why it is important we understand how our code will be handled by a computer.
+A code translator is a piece of code that the developer of the programming language creates.
+We know that we will be writing code in some programming language, and that code will make your computer do something.
+That is why we must understand how a computer will handle our code.

 Let us take an example to understand

-Let us say you are in a country where the English language is commonly spoken and you only understand the English language.
+Let us say you are in a country where the English language is commonly spoken, and you only understand the English language.
 For some office or personal work, you visit a country where English is not used as a common language.
 Let us say the country you are in is China.
-You want to talk to a person but you don’t understand Chinese at all.
-Normally Chinese people know English as well but let’s just imagine for this Example, the person you want to talk to can only understand Chinese.
+You want to talk to a person, but you don’t understand Chinese at all.
+Normally, Chinese people know English as well, but let’s imagine that the person you want to talk to can only understand Chinese.
 Verbal communication will be impossible in this situation.
-You see around and find a person who can understand both languages English and Chinese.
-Its time to thank god because the person you just found can listen to you and translate that into Chinese and make the other person understand what you want to communicate.
+You see around and find a person who can understand both languages, English and Chinese.
+It’s time to thank god because the person you just found can listen to you and translate that into Chinese and make the other person understand what you want to communicate.

 In this example, the person you want to talk to is a Computer.
-The person you just found who can understand English, as well as Chinese, is a Code translator.
+The person you just found who can understand English and Chinese is a Code translator.
 I hope you understand the example.

 The same thing happens in the programming world.
 The language you write your program in is called High-Level Language.
 The language that your computer understands is called Low-Level Langauge.

-The example of Low-Level Langauge is Binary code.
-Your computer only understands Binary code nothing else.
+An example of a Low-Level Langauge is Binary code.
+Your computer only understands Binary code, nothing else.
 When I say your computer, I mean your computer’s processor.

 In Programming World there are Several Types of Code Translator